 While we might not realize it while we’re young and healthy, the decisions we make throughout our entire life can greatly affect the health of our brain later in life.

 I wrote this post a few weeks ago about how we can protect our memory, and in today’s post, I’d like to cover some of the best foods we can eat to help keep a healthy brain throughout our entire lives.

-With a family history of dementia myself, brain health is something I take very seriously, and you should too, especially if cognitive decline and impairment is something that has affected someone in your family.
+With a family history of dementia myself, brain health is something I take very seriously, and you should too, especially if cognitive decline and impairment are something that has affected someone in your family.

-Instead turn the focus of your diet onto eating more fruits, veggies, nuts, beans and especially greens, lots of healthy, whole foods, plant-based fats and foods low on the glycemic index.
+Instead turn the focus of your diet onto eating more fruits, veggies, nuts, beans, and especially greens, lots of healthy, whole foods, plant-based fats, and foods low on the glycemic index.

 There are many plant-based foods that have proven especially beneficial for dementia prevention and treatment.

 - Leafy greens (Kale, Turnip Greens, Swiss Chard, and Broccoli are the best)

 - Mushrooms – most notably Lion’s Mane Mushrooms

 - Spices – especially Ginger, Saffron, and Turmeric

 - Omega-3 rich foods including; Walnuts, Flax Seeds, Chia Seeds, and Hemp Seeds